-A good understanding of the basics of mtDNA will help you to better understand mtDNA ancestry discussions in this tutorial.
+A good understanding of the basics of mtDNA helps you to better understand mtDNA ancestry discussions in this tutorial.

 What does mtDNA look like?

 1. It’s round!
-Unlike the other DNA types in our body which are linear, mtDNA happens to be a round circle, called a “plasmid”.
+Unlike our nuclear DNA, which is linear, mtDNA is a round circle, called a plasmid.

 2. It’s small!
-While nuclear DNA (DNA found in the nucleus of the cell) is a staggering 49,530,000 to 247,200,000 bases pairs in length, mtDNA is only approximately 16,569 to 16,571 base pairs in length.
-Don’t worry if you don’t know what a “base pair” is – we will be talking about base pairs in more detail later in this lesson.
+While nuclear DNA is a ~247,200,000 bases pairs, mtDNA is only ~16,569 base pairs.
+Don’t worry if you don’t know what a base pair is – we will be talking about base pairs in more detail later in this tutorial.

-Why is mtDNA so different from all of the other DNA in our body?
+Why is mtDNA so different from the other DNA in our body?

 The strange appearance of mtDNA in comparison to the other DNA types in our body has something to do with its ancient origins.
 Mitochondria has many of the same features as single cell organisms called “prokaryotes”.
 Bacterial cells are prokaryotes.
 The mtDNA that is found inside the mitochondria is a circular plasmid, just like the DNA in bacteria.

 mtDNA contains the genetic code for at least 37 essential genes.
 13 of the genes are responsible for producing proteins, 22 of the genes hold the genetic code to produce transfer RNA (tRNA), and two genes encode ribosomal RNA (rRNA).
-Thus, the mtDNA is very important, and when something goes wrong with the mtDNA, it can lead to mtDNA diseases such as exercise intolerance, Kearns-Syre syndrome and even death.
+Thus, the mtDNA is very important, and when something goes wrong with the mtDNA, it can lead to mtDNA diseases, such as exercise intolerance or Kearns-Syre syndrome.

-The size, structure and importance of mtDNA for survival, all play a role in where the majority of ancestral markers are located in the mtDNA and will allow you to understand the testing methods used to detect ancestral markers in the mtDNA.
+The size, structure and importance of mtDNA for survival, all play a role in where the majority of ancestral markers are located in the mtDNA.

 mtDNA is a circular loop of DNA.
-DNA is the chemical that carries genetic information.
-DNA looks like a long ladder twisted into a “double helix”.
+DNA looks like a long ladder twisted into a double helix.
 The sides of the ladder are the ”backbone”, and the rungs of the ladder consist of “nucleotide bases”.
-There are 4 types of bases: A, C, T, and G. “A” is always connected to “T”, and “C” is always connected to “G”.
-The pairing of A from one strand with T from the other strand and the pairing of C from one strand with the G from the other strands leads to the term “base pairs”.
+There are four types of bases: T, C, A and G. T is always paired to A, and C is always paired to G. This pairing leads to the term “base pairs”.

-The mtDNA loop is 16,569 base pairs in length.
-The location of each base pair in the mtDNA can be specified with an accession number according to its position in the mtDNA.
+The mtDNA loop is ~16,569 base pairs in length.
+The location of each base pair in the mtDNA can be specified with an accession number according to its position.
 When numbering the base pairs, we start at the “origin”.
-The origin is arbitrarily located in the D-Loop between the HVR1 and HVR2 regions.
+The origin is arbitrarily located in the D-loop between the HVR1 and HVR2 regions.

 mtDNA contains three different regions

-The HVR1 and HVR2 regions of the mtDNA contain the highest concentration of ancestral markers and are the most common starting point for maternal ancestral studies.
-The HVR1 and HVR2 regions are considered non-vital parts of the mtDNA because they do not have a useful biological function.
-Thus, whenever a mutation occurs in the HVR1 or HVR2 region of one of our ancestors (we will discuss ancestral markers and mutations later), the individual does not die and survives to pass the mutation along to all future generations.
+The HVR1 and HVR2 regions of the mtDNA contain the most variation, and are the most common starting point for maternal ancestral studies.
+The HVR1 and HVR2 regions are considered non-vital parts of the mtDNA, because they do not have a useful biological function.
+Thus, when a change (mutation) occurred in the HVR1 or HVR2 region of one of our ancestors, the individual did not die, and survived to pass the mutation along to all future generations.

-Ancestral markers are “mutations”, little changes or “hiccups” that naturally occur in the genetic code of the mtDNA.
 There are many types of mutations, but the type of mutation most commonly found in mtDNA is called a “SNP” (single nucleotide polymorphism).
-A SNP mutation occurs when a single nucleotide is replaced with a different nucleotide.
+A SNP occurs when a single nucleotide is replaced with a different nucleotide.
 For example, in this diagram, the “T” at location 40 is replaced by a “G”.

 This mutation is documented as follows: